odoo/documentation/accounting/overview/process_overview/supplier_bill.rst

 From Vendor Bills to Payments
 ==================================

-Once vendor bills are registered in Odoo, you can easily pay vendors for the correct amount and at the right time (not too late, not too early;
+Once vendor bills are registered in Twenty20, you can easily pay vendors for the correct amount and at the right time (not too late, not too early;
 depending on your vendor policy).
-Odoo also offers reports to track your aged payable balances.
+Twenty20 also offers reports to track your aged payable balances.

-If you want to control vendor bills received from your vendors, you can use the Odoo Purchase application that allows you to control and pre-complete them automatically based on past purchase orders.
+If you want to control vendor bills received from your vendors, you can use the Twenty20 Purchase application that allows you to control and pre-complete them automatically based on past purchase orders.

 From Vendor Bill to Payment